bgilreath/ruby-rapleaf/README.txt

 then-current Rapleaf v2 API, and further modified by Sam Stokes to support the v3 API.

+Please direct any questions, patches, pull requests or bug reports to Sam Stokes <sam@rapportive.com>.

+This project is not affiliated with, or endorsed or supported by, Rapleaf.

 === Original (v2 API compatible)

 http://github.com/grempe/ruby-rapleaf